panther-labs/panther-okta/README.md

 ## panther-okta
-Panther Config SDK repo for Okta content
+Panther SDK repo for Okta content

 ### Install all content with defaults: